jgpavez/DecomposingTests/README.md

 :-------------------------:|:-------------------------:
 <img src="https://github.com/jgpavez/systematics/blob/master/plots/xgboost/g1_train_mlp_hist.png" width="350">  | <img src="https://github.com/jgpavez/systematics/blob/master/plots/xgboost/g2_train_mlp_hist.png" width="350" >

-Those are initial results but it can be seen that both fits are quite close to the real value, there is a minor bias that must be investigated, possible causes are imperfect training or the effect of negative values.
+It can be seen that the fit is working very good for the values of g1 and g2.
+The method is able to identify with high precision the real value of the coefficients.